notflan/termprogress/README.md

 ## Traits
 The library comes with traits for progress bars: [`ProgressBar`][progress-bar], and [`Spinner`][spinner].

-The default implementations for these are `Bar` and `Spin`, but you can provide your own implementations too for more customisability
+The default implementations for these are `Bar` and `Spin`, but you can provide your own implementations too for more customisability.

+There is also `Silent`, which implements both `ProgressBar` and `Spinner`, and does nothing, to allow for easily turning off or on progress displays depending on config.

 [progress-bar]: ./src/inter.rs
 [spinner]: ./src/inter.rs